-This user manual outlines user information for the OSI SAF ScatSat-1 winds on 25 km (OSI-112-a) and 50 km (OSI-112-b) grid spacing.
+This user manual outlines user information for the OSI SAF ScatSat-1 winds on 25 km and 50 km grid spacing, OSI-112.
 Section 2 presents a brief description of the OSCAT instrument, and section 3 gives an overview of the data processing configuration.
-Detailed information on the file content and format is given in section 4.
-The product quality is elaborated in section 5 and in the validation report to these products [5].
+Section 4 provides details on how to access the products.
+Detailed information on the file content and format is given in section 5.
+The product quality is elaborated in section 6 and in the validation report to these products [5].